David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 - Whilst those goals are still WIP projects, my lifelong passion for Psychology, the incredible pace of AI advancement, and my preference for doing  good for the world has caused me to temporarily pivot.
 Well, that and the fact that I realised I have basically already completed the project by accident, requiring 'only' the merging of 3 from my portfolio, and a LOT of testing.
 For a 'production' environment you'd want to test and tune over _at least_ one year).
 - It's worth noting that the README and APPENDIX (to be added shortly) files in this repo are written with 'Clinicians' as the primary audience, to demo possibilities with non-technical jargon.
 The second audience is for either potential employers, or others looking to learn how to build agentic frameworks (Smolagents - CodeAgents), Persona-mappings, or how to use AI to 'augment' your building.

-For those learning to build agentic systems, at the bottom of the file is a 'Learning Agentic Systems' (Under the 'Tech Stuff' heading, clinicans can ginore) covering topics such as 'Hardware Considerations', 'Testing' and 'Agentic Frameworks'.
+For those learning to build agentic systems, at the bottom of the file is a 'Learning Agentic Systems' (Under the 'Tech Stuff' heading, clinicians can ignore) covering topics such as 'Hardware Considerations', 'Testing' and 'Agentic Frameworks'.

-If you have never built an agentic framework before, DO NOT start with Codeagents.
+- If you have never built an agentic framework before, **DO NOT** start with 'Smolagents' - 'CodeAgent'.
 I go to great lengths to layer containerization specifically because CodeAgents are powerful enough to break hardware or worse if they get confused and out of control.

+- In particular follow the safety tips, **especially the section on '🚫PROMPT INJECTION'**.

 ---
-- As of today the main goal is to build a tool that will help therapists and mental health hospitals modernize and care for patients.
+As of today the main goal is to build a tool that will help therapists and mental health hospitals modernize and care for patients.
 I'm scoping an adaptation for criminal profiling and pattern matching also as it's all similar architecture.

 - # Use Cases:
 - ## 1.
 Hospital and/or Therapist/Clinician Support - 'Vision of the Future'
-- There are two main elements, three AI models involved, a bunch of UI/Interface tools and many hours of research:
+There are two main elements, three AI models involved, a bunch of UI/Interface tools and many hours of research:

 - ## Elements:
    1. To modernize Psychology, by providing the superhuman pattern matching and profiling abilities of AI, for Therapists and Hospitals.
 This enhances insights for better work, _benefits_ the care for patients, and help therapists learn from their own techniques.
 It cannot be stressed enough that this does not aim to 'replace' human therapists, clinicians or their current methods.
 'It's 'AI - Human augmentation via fusion'. _How_ this actually functions on a 'practical' / 'daily' level is still under intense scrutiny.
 The reason is the same reason that I love to build AI, I do _extensive_ testing (makes up about 70% of the work), and I'm being so blown away with idea's and possibilities I hadn't percieved, simultaneaously pivoting away from others that I thought _might_ work.
    2. Modernizing patient interactions to streamlined automation processes that remove pen & paper based tools, again freeing up staff resources to care for patients more effectively.

 - ## AI Models:
 - ### Local (stressed for importance of privacy):
   Cirumus/ ModernBert Psychology focussed model, 1 agentic model (likely Gemma3) using an adaptation of my [smolagents framework](https://github.com/David-Barnes-Data-Imaginations/llm_data_scientist) which carries out all the automation, transcription and anonomizing of data.
 It also does psychological assessment and storage/retrieval, preparing the information so it is in a good state for GPT 4.5 (or soon to be GPT5).
 - ### Non-Local - Psychological Profiling:
   GPT 4.5/5 - This does the main analysis and reports details of note, caution or concerns about the patient.
 Send back to the agent to record.
 GPT is incredible at Psychology, OpenAI is doing fantastic work in that direction.
 - ## Interface & Process: